AdibOsmany/Courses/README.md

 # Hello!
 # I'm Adib Osmany.
+*About: Looking to gain experience in the field of computer science, mainly focusing of software development.*
 # This is my github portfolio.
 This portfolio contains most of my coding assignments, projects, and a couple of events I was apart of.
 <pre><code>
 Map: